-The Arnaud family has owned the property for three generations.
-In 2009 Guy Arnaud handed over the estate to his daughter Agnes Arnaud married to Patrick Vernier.
-Today, Agnes and Patrick are running this Estate together.
+The Arnaud family has owned the Château Cabrières property for three generations.
+In 2009, Guy Arnaud handed over the estate to his daughter, Agnes Arnaud, married to Patrick Vernier.
+Today, Agnes and Patrick are run the estate together.

-The name Cabrieres comes from the Latin name "Capraria", designating a place where goats are raised.
+The name ‘Cabrières’ comes from the Latin name Capraria, designating a place where goats are raised.

-The vineyard is situated on the high tablelands which are characteristic of the northern area of Chateauneuf-du-Pape.
-The terrain consists mainly of alpine diluvium and chalky Miocenian soil with large flint pebbles covering the surface.
-These pebbles conserve the heat of the day during the night thus avoiding too much evaporation.
+The CDP vineyard is situated on the high tablelands, which are characteristic of the northern area of Châteauneuf-du-Pape.
+The terrain consists mainly of alpine diluvium and chalky Miocenian soil, with large flint pebbles covering the surface.
+These pebbles conserve the heat of the day during the night, thus avoiding too much evaporation.